 Torrenting without a VPN

-Torrenting without a VPN means your internet service provider (ISP) can see your online activity including the sites you visit and the content you view.
-In certain countries, including the US, ISPs are allowed to share this information with third parties including intellectual property owners.
+Torrenting without a VPN means your internet service provider (ISP) can see your online activity, including the sites you visit and the content you view.
+In certain countries, including the US, ISPs can share this information with third parties, including intellectual property owners.
 A VPN will keep your online activity private from your ISP.

 Is uTorrent safe?